Skip to main content

 SMC(t) Rates: How Much SMC(t) Pays

 SMC(t) pays at the same rate as SMC (r)(2), the highest SMC rate.
-In 2024, the SMC(t) rate for a single veteran with no dependents was $10,697.23.
-This rate is adjusted annually by VA.
-CCK is currently estimating an increase of around 2.5% in 2025 for VA disability benefits.
+In 2025, the SMC(t) rate for a single veteran with no dependents is $10,964.66 This rate is adjusted annually by VA.

 Denied SMC(t) for TBI?
 Call CCK Today

-Appeals can be difficult and time-sensitive.
-Also, veterans have likely already experienced lengthy delays waiting for their initial rating.
+SMC claims can be highly complex, even more so than other VA appeals, which can already be difficult and time-sensitive.
+Also, veterans have likely experienced lengthy delays waiting for their initial rating.
 Therefore, the law permits veterans to hire a VA-accredited law firm or advocate to assist with appeals.

-If you need assistance with an SCM(t) claim, contact CCK, the most experienced veterans law firm in the U.S. You may call (800) 544-9144 or contact us online for a free case evaluation with a member of our team.
+If you need assistance with an SCM(t) claim, contact CCK Law, the largest and most experienced veterans law firm in the U.S. You may call (800) 544-9144 or contact us online for a free case evaluation with a member of our team.

 About the Author